-clientSocketClass - specifies the fully qualified class name for a custom SocketWrapper implementation to use on the client.
+clientSocketClass - specifies the fully qualified class name for a custom socketWrapper implementation to use on the client.
 By default, org.jboss.remoting.transport.socket.ClientSocketWrapper is used.
 JBoss Messaging uses a custom wrapper.

-numberOfCallRetries - the number of times a failed invocation will be retried.
+generalizeSocketException - If set to false, a failed invocation will be retried in the case of SocketExceptions.
+If set to true, a failed invocation will be retried in the case of SocketExceptions and also any IOException whose message matches the regular expression numberOfCallRetries - the number of times a failed invocation will be retried.
 For example, it is possible that the server side of a socket connection could time out, leaving the connection invalid.
 In that case, the socket will be discarded and another, possibly new, socket will be used.
 After numberOfCallRetries attempts, an Invocation-FailureException, whose cause is the original exception, will be thrown.
 The default value is 3.
 See also the "generalizeSocketException" parameter, above.

-socket.check\connection - indicates if a client side pooled connection should be checked by sending a single byte from the client to the server and then back to the client.
+socket.check_connection - indicates if a client side pooled connection should be checked by sending a single byte from the client to the server and then back to the client.
 This parameter needs to be set on both client and server to work.
 It is false by default.